awesome-archive/techlead/README_EN.md

 Next, we'll introduce some tools to help us better work on Tech Lead.
 It is worth noting that they all need constant maintenance.

-### Path to Production: On-line visualization
+### Path to Production: visualization

 Path to Production is a visual way to show how an application is online.
 As shown below:

 ![Path to Production](https://phodal.github.io/techlead/images/path-to-production.png)

-(PS: related visualization tools are available at: <https://phodal.github.io/path/>)
+(PS: related visualization tools are available at:  [https://phodal.github.io/path/](https://phodal.github.io/path/) )

 In the process, we focus on the Process, People, Tooling, Artifacts four parts to understand what processes, people, tools and products are needed for a project.